idlrl/flare/tutorial/modules.md

 ```
 Then in both `predict()` and `learn()`, the user can expect to get the corresponding inputs by `inputs["sensor"]`.

-For now, let's skip the explanations for `states`, `pred_states` and `next_states`.
+For now, let's skip the explanations for `states` and `next_states`.
 They are only needed if the agent has short-term memory.
 In that case, we refer the reader to [Short-term Memory](memory.md) for details.
 The rest of the arguments are explained below:

 Predict:
 * `inputs`: the observation inputs at the current time step